Selected Work

 Tools: Figma, FigJam, Azure DevOps, Asana, Confluence, Miro

-Over the past three and a half years at Wolters Kluwer, I’ve had the chance to dive deep into complex problems and turn them into clear, intuitive experiences.
+I’ve had the opportunity to dive deep into complex problems and turn them into clear, intuitive experiences.
 My work spans the full UX spectrum, from planning and conducting research using a mix of methods, to usability testing, journey mapping, and creating flows and prototypes.
 I’ve also facilitated workshops with developers, stakeholders, and the UX team to drive alignment, shape processes, and ensure technical feasibility while championing the accurate translation of design into development.

 Background